hearthandsinc/challenges/ios/server/readme.md

 ## API Documentation

-This API exposes a few HTTP endpoints, and an SSE stream.
+This API exposes a few HTTP endpoints and an SSE stream.
 It allows to list chats, and read & write messages.

 ### Notes